 Using different strategies to change lesson plans to meet the individual needs of students, teacher strengths, student learning styles, and content is a must.
 This is not the concern.

 So, what IS the problem?

 The problem is not with teaching methods but rather with the required format that must be turned in on a weekly basis.
-Teachers spend hours on Sunday afternoon creating detailed lessons.
-These paper laden plans must be checked by someone who will never see the lesson.
+Teachers spend hours on Sunday afternoons creating detailed lessons.
+These paper-laden plans must be checked by someone who will never see the lesson.

 Do you remember Units of Practice (UOP)?
 This was the model to beat all models.
 Inservice training was provided for teachers to learn how to create lesson plans using this model.
 For a year, maybe two, evaluations were based on if teachers were creating lesson plans based on this model.
 Then this model was abandoned for the next, then the next, and the next.

 Teachers should use planning time for planning.
 Researching creative ideas, gathering needed materials, setting up lessons, and a dozen other necessary steps to teach the lesson should be the focus.
 Writing pages of information using the “specific format of the day” is a huge waste of valuable time.

 Teachers don’t need fads for creating lesson plans.
 Model lesson planning is out.
 It is not necessary to spend hours filling in a chart that contains a hundred plus points.
 Instead, time should be spent designing lessons that progress students through a series of levels from the basics to higher-order skills.

 Bloom developed this hierarchy of thinking skills in 1956.
 It is as widely used today as it was 64 years ago.
 Bloom and his collaborators grouped teaching objectives and skills into six levels.
 Using Bloom’s model, students start with learning the facts or rules.
 The updated term for this is ‘Remember.’
 Students then move through more and more complex activities until they are able to generate, plan or produce something.
 The level is called ‘Creating.’